prpole/dissertation/chapter1/main.md

 understanding human interactions with each other and with the environment, as is the case in Spencer; in contrast to Spencer, however, Ward takes it as an insufferable status quo that humanity must develop its way out of through communal purposive action.
-In fact, herein lies "the very great hope of social science":
+Doing so defines "the very great hope of social science" to which Ward saw himself as contributing:

 > [The sociologist] learns that within that great group of phenomena subject to human control, and under the subordinate head of direct teleological phenomena, stand the phenomena which result from the operation of the *social forces*, and in this fact resides the entire possibility of an artificial social progress.
-[@ward_dynamic_1926 II:104]
+[-@ward_dynamic_1926 104]

 Organization and altruism present a way out of the grim, Spencerian vision of a social Darwinist universe that has defined many readings of literary naturalism.
-Ward urges purposive and altruistic transformation of nature and society alike through conscious guidance, rather than the assertion of individual imperatives (so-called "rational" action[^ln-hardin]) until that individual is halted by hard natural limits.
+Ward urges purposive and altruistic transformation of nature and society alike through conscious guidance, rather than the assertion of individual imperatives until that individual is halted by hard natural limits (so-called "rational" action[^ln-hardin]).
 But in order for this progress to occur, human societies have to learn to transform themselves just like they transform communities of other species.
 "That the same laws have operated in the super-organic as in the organic world is quite obvious," he writes.
-"Not only the progress out of barbarism into civilization, but the march of civilization itself, has been attended with the same incidents that characterize the development of a species or of an individual" (88).
-He goes on to relate human wars and economic struggles with the Hobbesian war of nature, but only as a way of calling for a development into a more harmonious situation.
-The human is both the subject and object of this teleological evolutionary paradigm, and government is the mechanism of change.
+"Not only the progress out of barbarism into civilization, but the march of civilization itself, has been attended with the same incidents that characterize the development of a species or of an individual" [-@ward_dynamic_1926 88].
+He goes on to relate human wars and economic struggles with the Hobbesian war of nature, but only as a way of calling for a development into a more harmonious coexistence.
+The human is both the subject and object of this teleological evolutionary paradigm, and altruistic collective action is the mechanism of change.

 [^ln-hardin]: "Rational" in a purely economistic sense, deriving from Adam Smith, in which rationality means pursuing individual gain in all cases.